vincentarelbundock/Rdatasets/doc/DAAG/rst/spam7.rst

          total length of uninterrupted sequences of capitals

       dollar
-         Occurrences of the dollar sign, as percent of total number of characters
+         Occurrences of ‘$’, as percent of total number of characters

       bang
          Occurrences of ‘!’, as percent of total number of characters